 Just like retail lenders, direct lenders offer their own products along with their own set of qualifying guidelines and terms.
 If you’re considering this option, it would be best if you check out several direct lenders for comparison.

-Most direct lenders operate online or have few office locations which can be a possible drawback for borrowers who prefer personal and live transactions.
+Most direct lenders operate online or have few office locations which can be a possible drawback for borrowers who prefer personal and direct transactions.

 Portfolio lenders fund their borrowers’ loans through their own money.
 This type of mortgage lender is under no obligation to the demands and other interests of outside investors.